 The output of a File Watcher is stored in a separate file.
 The predefined templates suggest the type of the file depending on the transpiler type.
 By default the output file is created in the same folder as the input file when the File Watcher is invoked for the first time, whereupon this file is only updated.
 You can customize all these settings during File Watcher creation.

 In the Project tree view, the output file is shown under the original file which is shown as a node.
 This is done to improve visibility so you can easier locate necessary files.

 File watchers have two dedicated code inspections:

-- The File watcher available inspection is invoked in every file that is recognized as subject for applying a predefined file watchers (SASS, LESS, SCSS, TypeScript, or CoffeeScript).
-If none of the applicable predefined File Watchers is associated with the current project, WebStorm suggests to add one.
+- The File watcher available inspection is invoked in every file that is recognized as subject for applying a predefined file watcherstylusssssstysty (SASS, LESS, SCSS, TypeScript, or CoffeeScript).
+If none of the applicable predefined File Watchers is associated with the current project, PyCharm suggests to add one.

 - The File watcher problems inspection is invoked by a running File Watcher and highlights errors specific for it.

 The File Watchers page consists of two parts:

 - A list of File Watchers available in the current project.
 To activate a File Watcher, select the check box next to it.
 If an error occurs while a File Watcher is running, the File Watcher is automatically disabled.

 Alt+InsertAlt+InsertAlt+InsertAlt+InsertAlt+InsertAlt+InsertAlt+Insert or Ctrl+NAlt+InsertCommand N or Control EnterControl N or Control EnterCommand N or Control Enter